IR-Agent: Expert-Inspired LLM Agents for Structure Elucidation from Infrared Spectra: Related Works

 \subsection{Machine Learning for IR Spectra Analysis}

-Recently, ML approaches have become game changers in the field of molecular science, where traditional research has heavily relied on theory, experimentation, and computer simulation, which is costly \cite{lee2023conditional,lee2023shift,lee2023density}.
-Among the approaches, analyzing IR spectra have demonstrated their capability to identify functional groups, extract structural features, and assist in molecular structure elucidation.
-Inspired by CNN architectures specifically designed to capture local features, CNNs have been successfully applied to functional group classification directly from IR spectra \cite{jung2023automatic, wang2023infrared}.
-In parallel, GNNs have been employed to construct IR spectrum graphs based on the M-order Markov property, enabling tasks such as material classification and functional group detection.
-Beyond functional group identification, recent efforts have extended ML approaches to full molecular structure elucidation from IR spectra.
-Among these, Transformer-based architectures are the most widely adopted, with prior work \cite{alberts2024leveraging} transforming downsampled IR spectra into text format for use with standard Transformer models, and other studies \cite{wu2025transformer} adopting patch-based self-attention mechanisms to better capture spectral patterns and local dependencies.
-Additionally, recent work explores reinforcement learning methods that leverage both IR and NMR spectra for structure elucidation \cite{devata2024deepspinn}, and more recent studies examines the use of LLMs with multi-modal spectral inputs, such as IR, MS, and NMR spectra, to perform structure elucidation tasks \cite{guo2024can}.
+Recently, ML approaches have become game changers in the field of molecular science, where traditional research has heavily relied on theory, experimentation, and computer simulation, which are often costly and time-consuming \cite{lee2023conditional, lee2023density}.
+In particular, ML approaches for IR spectra have demonstrated effectiveness in functional group identification, structural feature extraction, and molecular structure elucidation.
+CNNs have been applied to functional group classification \citep{jung2023automatic, wang2023infrared}, while GNNs have been used on spectrum graphs derived from the M-order Markov property for material classification and functional group detection \citep{na2024learning}.
+Beyond functional groups, ML has also been extended to full molecular structure elucidation.
+Transformer-based models are widely used: \citet{alberts2024leveraging} convert downsampled IR spectra into text, and \citet{wu2025transformer} apply patch-based self-attention with data augmentation.
+Unlike these approaches, which assume access to ground-truth chemical formulas, our setting relies solely on the IR spectrum.
+Additionally, reinforcement learning has been applied to structure elucidation using IR spectra \citep{ellis2023deep}, with subsequent work extending this approach to incorporate both IR and NMR spectra \citep{devata2024deepspinn}.
+More recently, large language models have been explored for structure elucidation tasks with multi-modal spectral inputs, including IR, MS, and NMR spectra \citep{guo2024can}.
 Unlike prior work, \proposed~aims to incorporate expert analytical processes and adopts a multi-agent framework, which offers high architectural flexibility.